Stage 4 prostate cancer

-- Blood in the semen
+- Blood in the urine or semen.

 When to see a doctor

-Make an appointment with your doctor if you have any persistent signs or symptoms that worry you.
+Make an appointment with a doctor or other health care professional if you have ongoing symptoms that worry you.

 Treatments for stage 4 prostate cancer may slow the cancer and extend your life.
 But stage 4 prostate cancer often can't be cured.